Cobourg: Government

+The Town maintains an independent municipal police force, the Cobourg Police Service, which provides policing services to all areas of the municipality as well as seasonal by-law enforcement services in the neighbouring Township of Hamilton.

+The Town of Cobourg had an approved operating budget of CA$28.1 million in 2023 and a capital budget plan of CA$33 million.
+The town's revenues include subsidies from the Government of Canada and the Government of Ontario (for programs mandated by those governments).
+The town's largest operating expenditure is the Harbour Rehabilitation project costing nearly CA$23 million in 2023.

 Education

 Public education in Cobourg is under the management of the Kawartha Pine Ridge District School Board, and Catholic education is by the Peterborough Victoria Northumberland and Clarington Catholic District School Board.

 Cobourg also has a satellite campus of Fleming College.

-In 1871 Cobourg’s first Collegiate Institute was erected on King Street East.
-In 1899 the student population at the original Cobourg Collegiate Institute had outgrown the school.
+In 1871, Cobourg's first Collegiate Institute was erected on King Street East.
+In 1899, the student population at the original Cobourg Collegiate Institute had outgrown the school.
 New plans for another school on the west end of King Street were put in place and the new school building on 135 King Street was built.
 This new building was called the West high school and the older school building was then named the East high school.
 The West high school had many additions in the 1920s as the school continued to grow.
 The two schools co-existed for 116 years until the closing of both schools in 2015.
 The purpose of closing the two schools was to bring them back together with the fabrication of a brand new Cobourg Collegiate Institute in 2015.
 The new school was built on the property of the old east high school.
 The old west high school was not demolished, but renamed William Academy Cobourg West and is a functioning co-ed private school for grades 7-12.